Higher spin glueballs from functional methods: Solving the BSEs: input and extrapolation

 \section{Solving the BSEs: input and extrapolation}

 We follow the same setup as in \cite{Huber:2020ngt} which we shortly summarize here.
 To solve the BSE, we need the ghost and gluon propagators and the ghost-gluon and three-gluon vertices.
 We take them from a parameter-free calculation \cite{Huber:2020keu}.
 The corresponding quantities are compared to lattice results in Figs.~\ref{fig:props} and \ref{fig:verts}.
+For a meaningful comparison, the functional results were renormalized to the values indicated in the captions.
+For the calculations, the original data was used which was renormalized as explained in Ref.~ \cite{Huber:2020keu}.
 They also agree very well with results from the functional renormalization group \cite{Cyrol:2016tym}.
 We emphasize that a family of solutions can be obtained which all fulfill the standard Landau gauge fixing condition \cite{Boucaud:2008ji,Fischer:2008uz,Alkofer:2008jy,Maas:2009se,Maas:2011se,Sternbeck:2012mf,Huber:2018ned,Eichmann:2021zuv}.
 These solutions may correspond to different nonperturbative gauge completions of the perturbative Landau gauge \cite{Maas:2009se}.
-In Ref.~\cite{Huber:2020ngt} we tested the dependence of our results for $J=0$ on the different solutions and found none within the errors induced by the extrapolation.
-Hence we continue here with the solution shown in Figs.~\ref{fig:props} and \ref{fig:verts}.
+In Ref.~\cite{Huber:2020ngt} we tested the dependence of our results for $J=0$ on the different solutions.
+We found that for all solutions, including the one with a diverging ghost dressing function, that the obtained masses agree within the errors induced by the extrapolation.
+Hence, we continue here with only one solution, the one shown in Figs.~\ref{fig:props} and \ref{fig:verts}.

 It is worth mentioning that these results are independent of the number of colors as the system scales trivially with $g^2\,N_c$.
 For Yang-Mills theory, nontrivial terms only enter at four loops \cite{vanRitbergen:1997va}.
 The truncation in \cite{Huber:2020ngt} does not capture these terms.
 As the employed BSE also scales trivially in $g^2\,N_c$, our results are hence independent of $N_c$.